Adi-gitX/college-appointment-system/README.md

 ---

+recent updates:

-This is the updated API documentation, which now includes the **Appointment Status Management** feature.
+1. This is the updated API documentation, which now includes the **Appointment Status Management** feature.
 The professors can confirm appointments, and students can mark appointments as completed.
 You can also manage the status with a `PATCH` request.